roux-ohdsi/ohdsilab/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goals of the ohdsilab R package are two fold: (1) To streamline working with the OHDSI-Lab data at the Roux Institute (and other OMOP CDM databases) and (2) To provde an easier onramp for students and researchers new to working with the OMOP CDM or SQL databases.
-To do this, the package contains functions and template code snippets to facilitate easier use of the Ohdsilab.
+The goals of the ohdsilab R package are two fold:

+1. Streamline working with the OHDSI-Lab database at the Roux Institute (and other OMOP CDM databases)

+2. Provide an easier onramp for students and researchers new to working with the OMOP CDM or SQL databases.

+The package contains functions and template code snippets to facilitate easier use of the Ohdsilab.
 These functions and snippits build on existing OHDSI R packages like {DatabaseConnector} as well as standard R packages like {dplyr} and {tidyr}.
 The package also contains a number of vingettes intended for R users who are new to OHDSI-Lab, the OMOP CDM, or working with data in SQL databases from R.

-If you're new to ohdsilab, start here: https://roux-ohdsi.github.io/ohdsilab/articles/01-intro-to-ohdsilab.html
+If you're new to ohdsilab, we stringly recommend that you complete the tutorial here: https://roux-ohdsi.github.io/ohdsilab/articles/01-intro-to-ohdsilab.html